 The W.E.L.L.
 Lab brings together our W.E.L.L.
-Classroom, W.E.L.L.
-Home, and our Play or Pay programs with empowerment coaching at the core.
+Classroom, The Live Your Legacy Leadership Program for Students and the W.E.L.L.
+Home with empowerment coaching at the core.
 The W.E.L.L.
 Lab is designed to have sustainable effects.
 Teachers report there is no turning back as they change from the inside out.
 They then watch their students transform improving self-regulation, engagement, socialization, and excitement for learning.
 As a result, we begin to see both adults and students begin to use positive somatic experiences to move through emotional triggers and challenges.
 The positive results become a model for others in the school to want to get involved, not just challenged kids.
 The counselor’s load lessens.
 Teachers like their jobs more.
 Principals have less stress and standardized scores have the best chance of eventually going up.

 CURRENT SCHOOL W.E.L.L.
 LAB – COACHING PROGRAMS

 (1) As of Fall 2018, i.b.mee. is continuing to work with Buncombe County Early College– BCEC (3rd year) and this year will be incorporating a W.E.L.L.
 Coaching Center to work with challenged students and to eventually take the place of in- and out-of-school suspensions when possible.
 This program include Teacher Empowerment Coaching to bring the student-centered, whole-child values out in their curricula, and also Principal Empowerment Consulting/Coaching to support her in the implementation of her 21st Century, healthy and empowering strategic plan.
 This school is setting a new standard in how to treat their students.